 Discussion

-In this study we wanted to identify whether assemblages may be characterized by the same dominant species over time, whether measures of species diversity were stable within and between assemblage types, and whether turnover may be driven by increasing invasive species abundance.
-We found the three main assemblages have consistently been defined by the same species over the past 40 years, supporting our expectation that these characteristic species should not change in the absence of significant environmental disturbance.
+Repeat sampling of vegetation communities over long time frames can inform responses to global change along with appropriate conservation management.
+In this study examined whether plant species assemblages within a protected area in the Fraser River estuary are characterized by the same dominant species over time, whether measures of species diversity were stable within and between assemblage types, and whether turnover may be driven by increasing invasive species abundance.
+We find the three main plant assemblages, Sedge, Fescue and Bogbean have consistently been defined by the same most dominant species over the past 40 years, supporting our expectation that these characteristic species should not change in the absence of significant environmental disturbance.
+However, we also find that there has been substantive changes in the species composition over time, indicating that despite conservation status of our study region, regional pressures are influencing the species composition of this area.